 Following that, you will be prompted to create a password for database access.
-Enter the password and hit Enter:
+Enter a strong password and hit Enter:

 Retype the password and press Enter once more:

-Step # 2: Access phpMyAdmin in Ubuntu Terminal
+Step # 2: Access MySQL and phpMyAdmin in Ubuntu Terminal

-After the installation finishes, connect to the phpMyAdmin database via the terminal.
+After the installation finishes, launch the terminal and connect to MySQL with the following command:

 $ sudo mysql

-Next, use the following command to see all databases that are linked to the MySQL database:
+Next, use the following command to see a list of all available databases:

 mysql> show databases;